Radiology

 Located at Ashley County Medical Center

 Ashley County Medical Center’s radiology services offer high-quality diagnostic testing for patients of all ages with a variety of illnesses.
 Our tests enable our physicians to comprehensively evaluate the patient’s illness, diagnose the problem, create a personalized plan of care, and monitor the treatments provided.
-The radiology department at our center is staffed by 12 employees, made up of 11 technologists and a secretary.
-Our radiology services are available 24/7.
-During weekdays, the department is staffed from 7am to midnight.
-During the weekend, the department is staffed 7am to 11pm.
-All other hours are covered by call.
+The radiology department at our center is made up of the main department, a family clinic office and an Orthopedic Office.
+The department is staffed by 18 employees, made up of 16 technologists, a secretary and a Nurse.
+The radiology department is staffed 24 hours a day, 7 days a week.

 Ashley County Medical Center is a state of the art medical facility serving South Arkansas and North Louisiana.
 We are the first medical center in the nation to install the DRX-Excel Plus system!
 This system provides rapid digital x-ray imaging and fluoroscopy exams and emits up to 80% less radiation.
 We also provide highly accurate and low dose CT scans and Digital Breast Tomosynthesis also known as 3D mammography!